iagolemos1/thresholdmodeling/README.md

 ![](result_pp.png)

-Once it is possible to verifiy that the theoretical model describes very well the empirical observations, the next step it to use the main tool of the extreme values approach: extrapolation over the unit of the return period.
+Once it is possible to verifiy that the theoretical model describes very well the empirical observations, the next step is to use the main tool of the extreme values approach: extrapolation over the unit of the return period.

 ## Return Value Analysis
 The first thing that must be defined is: what is the unit of the return period?
 In this example, the unit is days because the observations are **daily**, but in other applications, like corrosion engineering, the unit may be number of observations.